BaseMax/CodingBootcampJS/README.md

 Our Coding bootcamp javascript 2020

+## Members of our Bootcamp

+88 members (Mostly from India and canada)

 ## Questions

 **Question:** How to find max and min number in an array using reduce method ?